Haripandey21/web3.js/codes.md

 ```
-## Note :For now, we don't need to Compile and Deploy contracts using web3.js(described above)..things are getting much easier with Truffle.
+## Note : For now, we don't need to Compile and Deploy contracts using web3.js(described above)
+         No need to code from scratch in web3.js ..things are getting much easier with Truffle.
+         So,use " TRUFFLE "